zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 # failure...
 Please check again
 ```

+> 例题
+>
+> A company is working with an external vendor that requires write access to the company's Amazon Simple Queue Service (Amazon SQS) queue.
+The vendor has its own AWS account.
+> What should a solutions architect do to implement least privilege access?
+>
+> - A. Update the permission policy on the SQS queue to give write access to the vendor's AWS account. **Most Voted**
+> - B. Create an IAM user with write access to the SQS queue and share the credentials for the IAM user.
+> - C. Update AWS Resource Access Manager to provide write access to the SQS queue from the vendor's AWS account.
+> - D. Create a cross-account role with access to all SQS queues and use the vendor's AWS account in the trust document for the role.

 ## 183 SQS - Message Visibility Timeout

 After a message is polled by consumer, it becomes invisible to other consumers